PolayJan/janleaV_portfolio/README.md

 **Top 1 Team Manager, Top 1 SME and Top 1 Agent**
 - Concentrix / Convergys / Stream / Etelecare
-- Handled customer complaints with efficiency, using smart problem-solving skills to resolve issues and maintain customer satisfaction.
+- Handled customer complaints with efficiency, using smart problem-solving skills to resolve issues, sales and maintain customer satisfaction.
 - Conducted training for new agents and seasonal ramp agents
 - Facilitating weekly calibration with the clients
 - Evaluated calls weekly